-A financial assets is recognised when the contractual right to receive cash flows from the asset has expired.
-On de-recognition of a financial asset in its entirely, the difference between the carrying amount and the sum of the consideration received and any cumulative gain or loss that has been recognised in other comprehensive income is recognised in profit or loss.
+A financial assets is derecognised when the contractual right to receive cash flows from the asset has expired.
+On de-recognition of a financial asset in its entirely, the difference between the carrying amount and the sum of the consideration received (and where applicable, any cumulative gain or loss that has been recognised in other comprehensive income) is recognised in profit or loss.